 Extreme heat peppers: Bhut jolokia (ghost), scorpion, 7 pots, Carolina reaper, pepper x.

 Hot sauce recipes vary, but these are the fundamental steps you’ll take in almost all of them.
-If you’re grilling fruit, tomatoes, or vegetables for your sauce, do it beforehand.
+If you’re grilling vegetables or fruit for your sauce, do it beforehand.

 Wash the peppers and remove the stems.
 Remove the seeds if you want to cut down on heat.